LFerrett/bleachordle/README.md

 # Description

 This is a clone project of the popular word guessing game we all know and love.
 Made using React, Typescript, and Tailwind.
 It's updated with a Bleachers music theme by both style and word choices.
+Forked from https://github.com/cwackerfuss/react-wordle

 [**Try it out!**](http://bleachordle.com/)